Get ready to dive into the exhilarating realm of surfing in Wales! Embark on this journey along the majestic...

 The second of our best walks in the Lake District offers the roar of the waterfalls, coupled with the tranquillity of a woodland setting and lush green ferns.

 Leaving the National Trust-owned car park, pass through a grassy area known as The Glade, before heading through the arboretum and following the path up.
-Take in the views over Ullswater before dropping down a long steep flight of steps to reach the viewing platform at the base of the waterfall.
+Take in the views over Ullswater before dropping down a long steep flight of steps to reach the viewing platform at the base of this UK waterfall.

 Continue this Lake District walk over the bridge and up the steep steps for a view down the Aira Force.
 Now, you can truly escape the hustle and bustle of the waterfall, as the quiet path to Gowbarrow Fell is a welcome contrast.